-Mike Nicholson is an Edinburgh-based children’s author and a consultant providing support for charities in varied ways such as evaluation, event facilitation and proposal writing.
+Mike Nicholson is an Edinburgh-based children’s author.
+He also works as a consultant providing support for charities in varied ways such as evaluation, event facilitation and proposal writing.

-He has written books for all ages of Primary School children.
-His most recent books are the first five in the Museum Mystery Squad series for early readers (~6-8 year olds).
+As a writer Mike has written books for all ages of Primary School children.
+His most recent are the six books in the Museum Mystery Squad series for early readers (~6-8 year olds).
 One of these (‘Hidden Hieroglyphics’) was shortlisted in the 2018 Teach Primary Book Awards and two (Moving Mammoth and Roman Riddle) were part of Summer Reading Challenge recommended reads.

-Mike’s two novels for 8-12 year olds are the Kelpies Prize winning ‘Catscape’ and ‘Grimm’ – both are mystery adventures with many twists, turns and cliffhangers, and offer great class texts in schools.
+Mike’s two novels for 8-12 year olds are the Kelpies Prize winning ‘Catscape’ and ‘Grimm’ – both are mystery adventures with many twists, turns and cliffhangers, and offer great class texts.

 Three of Mike’s picture books for younger children, ‘Thistle Street’, ‘Thistle Sands’ and ‘Thistle Games’ introduce the fun of Scots words through rhyme as characters find themselves in humorous situations.
 His most recent picture book is a noisy one; ‘The Giant Who Snored’.
 Who can wake a sleeping giant and stop the chaos he’s causing?

-Mike also undertakes writing commissions for fiction and non-fiction such as recent stories for BBC Schools Radio (as part of Sonic Snackbox), a comic book resource for schools on the Scottish Enlightenment (for Edinburgh World Heritage), and a diary-style book for young people on the experience of a family member being in prison (for Families Outside).
+Mike also undertakes writing commissions for fiction and non-fiction.
+He’s currently script writing for CBeebies programme Tiny Wonders, and in the past has written stories for BBC Schools Radio (as part of Sonic Snackbox), a comic book resource for schools on the Scottish Enlightenment (for Edinburgh World Heritage), and a diary-style book for young people on the experience of a family member being in prison (for Families Outside).